 We hope that you will have a very enjoyable experience working with our staff and students at the various school sites.
 If you ever have any questions during an assignment, please feel free to ask the site secretary for guidance.
-Please note that procedures may vary between school sites.
+Please note that procedures may vary between school sites and programs.

-Take some time to review the Substitute Teacher Handbook for tips on classroom management, the district's vision, values and beliefs, and the content standards.
+Take some time to review the Substitute Teacher Handbook for tips on classroom management, the District's vision, values and beliefs, and the content standards.
 This handbook will also provide you with pertinent information related to assignments.

-Feel free to contact the Substitute Teacher Staffing Technician if you have questions or would like to offer any suggestions on ways to enhance your substituting experience in our district.
+Feel free to contact the Substitute Teacher Staffing Technician if you have questions or would like to offer any suggestions on ways to enhance your substituting experience in the District.

-Thank you in advance for your future service with our district.
+Thank you in advance for your future service with the Sequoia Union High School District.